dice-guild/vortex-gate/src/assets/rules/8_shock.md

 A unit may only inflict a maximum of one Shock on a target unit unless a special rule specifies otherwise.

+### Heavily Armored
+A unit does not gain shock from attacks which do not bring its Save value below 10.

 ### Effects of Shock
 Shock causes units to perform worse and move less under pressure.
 For each shock a unit has, it suffers the following effects:
 * -1 Accuracy